NDAEB · Canada

 Seven domains, heavily weighted toward patient care.

-The 2023 NDAEB Domain Description defines the testable content.
+The NDAEB Theory Examination Candidate Handbook (Rev. Jan 2026) and Domain Description for Dental Assisting define the testable content.
 Patient Care Procedures alone runs forty to fifty per cent of the form, with Preventive Procedures, Clinical Support Procedures, and Patient Records carrying most of the remainder.
 Lumen mirrors this taxonomy directly — the live topic list below drives every NDAEB practice item we generate.

 Dental Sciences

-Head and neck anatomy, tooth morphology, microbiology relevant to assisting.
+Head and neck anatomy, tooth morphology, microbiology, oral pathology, embryology, and histology relevant to dental assisting.
+Official weight range: 7-12%.

 Clinical Support Procedures

-Four-handed dentistry, tray setup, instrument transfer, isolation assistance.
+Four-handed dentistry, tray setup, instrument transfer, isolation assistance, sterilization, infection control, occupational safety.
+Official weight range: 10-15%.

 Patient Records